-unemployment benefits derived from search theory operate mainly through the job finding duration $t_E$ , which represents the economic concept of unemployment.
+How is the economically meaningful concept of unemployment captured in this model and what are the effects we are looking for in our analysis of unemployment?
+Incentive effects of unemployment benefits derived from search theory operate mainly through the job finding duration t_E , which represents the economic concept of unemployment.
 However, it is conceivable that the exit rate out of labor force is indirectly affected by changes in unemployment benefits, e.g. when benefits are extended it is rational to postpone an exit out of labor force.
 The effects of stronger incentives for early retirement by elderly workers are just opposite.
-Such incentives reduce the duration until the exit out of labor force and, at the same time, they reduce the incentives to search for a new job, thus increasing $t_E$ .
-What we are looking for in our empirical analysis is evidence for such differential effects on $t_E$ and $t_O$ .
-This evidence can only be indirect since $t_E$ and $t_O$ are not directly observed.
+Such incentives reduce the duration until the exit out of labor force and, at the same time, they reduce the incentives to search for a new job, thus increasing t_E .
+What we are looking for in our empirical analysis is evidence for such differential effects on t_E and t_O .
+This evidence can only be indirect since t_E and t_O are not directly observed.
 Instead of estimating a structural competing risks model requiring a number of modeling assumptions, which are difficult to justify based on first principles, we investigate the implication of this model on the observable NE and UBJ durations.

-For simplicity of the argument, let us assume that both $t_E$ and $t_O$ are exponentially distributed, independent random variables with hazard rates $\lambda_E$ and $\lambda_O$ , respectively.
-Then, it follows immediately that t is exponentially distributed with hazard rate $\lambda = \lambda_E + \lambda_O$ .
-This links the exit rates to employment $\lambda_E$ and to out-of-labor-force $\lambda_O$ with $\lambda$ as the exit rate of the duration of the NE spells.
+For simplicity of the argument, let us assume that both t_E and t_O are exponentially distributed, independent random variables with hazard rates λ_E and λ_O , respectively.
+Then, it follows immediately that t is exponentially distributed with hazard rate $\lambda = \lambda_E + \lambda_O$.
+This links the exit rates to employment λ_E and to out-of-labor-force λ_O with λ as the exit rate of the duration of the NE spells.

-UBJ spells are observed conditional upon $t_E < t_O$ , thus the following argument links $\lambda_E$ and $\lambda_O$ to the duration of the UBJ spells.
-The probability that an observed UBJ spell is longer than T is given by
+UBJ spells are observed conditional upon $t_E < t_O$, thus the following argument links λ_E and λ_O to the duration of the UBJ spells.
+The probability that an observed UBJ spell is longer than